NJAldwin/canary/README.md

  How
 -----
+First you'll need to grab the required `flask` and `python-dateutil` libraries:

+    pip install -r requirements.txt

-Right now, the simplest way to get it running is to run
+Right now, the simplest way to get Canary it running is to run

     python canary.py